-The 2009-10 Exquisite Ricky Rubio rookie card is the clear favorite among collectors.
+The 2009-10 Upper Deck Exquisite Ricky Rubio rookie card is the clear favorite among collectors.
 The simple design features an image of Rubio directing his team as well as an on-card autograph and serial numbering.
 The card is limited to 225 copies and will remain a top-draw for collectors.
 There is another version (card #73) in the base set that is very similar.
-The card is also signed but showcases another image of Rubio and is not considered his true rookie card from the Exquisite set.
+The card is also signed and showcases another image of Rubio.
+Some consider it a rookie, others do not.

 The 2009-10 Timeless Treasures Ricky Rubio card features a somewhat limited print run of 299 and while not technically on-card, the cut-style autograph is still much more desirable than a sticker.
 The design seems forced and the awkward image of Rubio in the corner further adds to the confusion.
 All things considered, this card would not normally be considered a top option.
 However, as one of the only two autographed rookie Ricky Rubio cards and limited availability, Timeless Treasures makes the list because of the positive aspects it brings, not the card as a whole.